parsiya/eslinter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Please fill the bug repot information as much as you can
+about: Please fill the bug report information as much as you can
 title: ''
 labels: bug
 assignees: ''